Slaim, Suwayda: History

 Inhabited in the Roman period, its ancient name was Selaema in Latin.
 In 1596 it appeared as Salam in the Ottoman tax registers, part of the nahiya (subdistrict) of Bani Nasiyya of the Hauran Sanjak.
 It had a population of 17 Muslim households.
 Among the inhabitants were a group of settled Bedouin.
 The villagers paid a fixed tax rate of 20% on wheat, barley, summer crops, goats and/or beehives, in addition to "occasional revenues"; a total of 4,800 akçe.

-Salim was resettled by Druze in the 18th century.
+Slaim was resettled by Druze in the 18th century.
 It was often used, according to explorer Johann Ludwig Burckhardt, by the local inhabitants to evade conscription or taxation by the Ottoman authorities.
 The Druze Banu Abu Assaf family historically inhabited and dominated the village.

-In 1838 Eli Smith noted Salim as being located in Jebel Hauran, and inhabited by Druze and Christians.
+In 1838 Eli Smith noted Slaim as being located in Jebel Hauran, and inhabited by Druze and Christians.

 Archaeology

-Salim contains the ruins of a 2nd-century Roman temple.
+Slaim contains the ruins of a 2nd-century Roman temple.
 It was first surveyed in 1819 W. J. Bankes, then again in the early 20th century by Howard Crosby Butler and finally between 1980 and 1988 K. S. Freyberger.
 The temple has "a unique plan and its architectural decoration is quite rich", according to historian Ted Kaizer.
 It consists of a pronaos, a naos and an adyton.
 The building has a rectangular layout and was built on 2.4 meter high pavilion.